A Note on the Existence of Gibbs Marked Point Processes with Applications in Stochastic Geometry: The existence result

 Under the assumptions $\hs$ and $\hmoment$ we have $0<Z_\Lambda<\infty$ for all $\Lambda \in \boreldom$ and therefore the finite-volume Gibbs measures are well defined (for proof, see Lemma 4 in \cite{ar:RoellyZass}).
 For the infinite-volume Gibbs measure to be well defined, we need an analogue of the stability assumption for the conditional energy, \textit{the local stability assumption}.

 Let us emphasize that the lower bound for the conditional energy must hold uniformly over $\Msett$.
-In the same way the stability ensures that the partition function is finite, it can be proved that assumptions $\hl$ and $\hmoment$ imply that $0 < Z_{\Lambda} (\xi) < \infty$, for all $\Lambda \in \boreldom$ and $\xi \in \Msettemp$.
+In the same way the stability ensures that the partition function is finite, it can be proved that assumptions $\hl$ and $\hmoment$ imply that $0 < Z_{\Lambda} (\xi) < \infty$, for all $\Lambda \in \boreldom$ and $\xi \in \Msettemp$ (for proof, see Lemma 7 in \cite{ar:RoellyZass}).
 Contrary to the stability assumption, local stability is often, but not automatically, satisfied for non-negative energy functions.
 We state our observation regarding the validation of this assumption.

 \begin{observation} Assume that the energy function $H$ satisfies $H(\gamma_A) - H(\gamma_B) \geq 0$, for all $\gamma \in \Msetf$ , whenever $B \subset A$; $A,B \in \boreldom$.
 Then the conditional energy is non-negative and the local stability assumption $\hl$ holds. \end{observation}